"The Champions of Excellence Awards recognize county Farm

 Carl Bednarski, Michigan Farm Bureau President

-The Advocacy award category focuses on county programs that enable members to advocate on behalf or Farm Bureau policy or educate and promote the food & agriculture industry.
+The Advocacy award category focuses on county programs that enable members to advocate on behalf of Farm Bureau policy, or educate and promote the food & agriculture industry.

 Tip for success:

-Tell us how your county Farm Bureau identified a critical agricultural issue, or a promotion or education opportunity, and describe how your program, event or activity addressed the issue.
+Tell us how your county Farm Bureau identified a critical agricultural issue, or a promotion or education opportunity, and describe how that program, event or activity addressed the issue.